DEMI-Research/demi-research.github.io/content/os_achieve/K-SportsSum/index.md

 ---
-title: 'Knowledge Enhanced Sports Game Summarization dataset (K-SportsSum)'
+title: 'K-SportsSum: Knowledge Enhanced Sports Game Summarization dataset'
 # title: ''
 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here